 Bringing expertise to a global audience

-The Master Series uses online platforms to share vital information from pivotal presenters as economically as possible with a diverse audience around the world.
-Each master class focuses on one Big Idea to unearth the nuances of theoretical frameworks, explore concepts, and reframe our thinking about the world we all live in and the experiences we have in it.
+The Master Series uses platforms to share vital information from pivotal presenters as economically as possible with a diverse audience around the world.
+Each master class focuses on Big Ideas to unearth the nuances of theoretical frameworks, explore concepts, and reframe our thinking about the world we all live in and the experiences we have in it.
 Ensuring this critical information is accessible to a diverse audience and augmenting our paid programming with valuable complimentary content is central to our work.

 Research shows that substance abuse, suicide, chronic disease, depression, and both being the victim and perpetrator of violent crime and sexual abuse are all predicted by trauma.
 Untreated trauma diminishes our ability to establish and maintain healthy interpersonal relationships and these attachment ruptures interfere with our wellbeing and resilience.
 But trauma can be addressed, and when it is, our ability to form the lasting, meaningful, healthy relationships that are so critical to our sense of security is restored.
 The Trauma Edition explores how we understand trauma, its impact on our lives and cultures, and the interventions designed to address it.